 Listing presentations in a separate resume section

-How To: Create a “Presentations” subheading underneath your work experience and education.
-List the most relevant presentation first, including the name of the presentation, conference, and date.
+Create a ‘Presentations’ subheading underneath your work experience and education.
+For each listed presentation, include not only the name, conference, and date, but also any measurable outcomes, such as audience size or notable feedback received, as shown in the resume screenshot below.
 If you have any related awards or publications, you can also list those.

-- “The Evolution of Supply Chain Management,” Supply Chain Visibility Conference, February 2023.
+- “The Evolution of Supply Chain Management,” Supply Chain Conference, Feb 2022.

-- "Extended Structure in Globular Clusters with Gaia,” European Astronomical Society Annual Scientific Meeting, June 2023.
+- "Extended Structure in Globular Clusters with Gaia,” Astronomical Society Meeting, June 2022.

 - “Community Management in Social Media Marketing,” B2B Marketing Expo, March 2021.